An Explicit Categorical Construction of Instanton Density in Lattice Yang-Mills Theory: Construction of the Chern-Simons Saddle around a Hypercube

 We have listed four conditions (\ref{eqn:h_condition_0}), (\ref{eqn:h_condition_1}), (\ref{eqn:h_condition_2}) and (\ref{eqn:h_condition_3}).
 Now we construct the four $h_{\xi_1\xi_2}$'s.

 $\boldsymbol{\xi_1=\xi_2=+.}$ In this case, the function $h$ can simply be chosen as

 One can easily verify that it satisfies all four conditions.
 But there is one issue.
 If there exists a $y^\gamma$ such that $u_c(y^\gamma)=-1$, then $h_{++}$ will be ill-defined for that $y^\gamma$.
-As discussed in Section \ref{s_path_int}, in such cases we should send $|\nu_c|$ to zero.
+As discussed in Section \ref{s_path_int}, in this case we should send $|\nu_c|$ to zero.
 We will discuss more about $|\nu_c|$ in Section \ref{ss_CS_sensitivity}.

 $\boldsymbol{\xi_1=\xi_2=-.}$ Define

 where $\hat r\left(y^\gamma;\hat{k}_1\cdot \vec\sigma,(03)(\hat{k}_2\cdot \vec\sigma)(30)\right)$ is defined as the following.
 For general $\hat t_1$ and $\hat t_2$, consider